connectrpc/conformance/README.md

 ## Summary

-The Connect conformance test suite is a series of tests that are run using a client and server to validate interoperability, compatibility, and conformance.
+The Connect conformance test suite is a series of tests that are run using a client and server to validate interoperability, compatibility, and conformance across the Connect, gRPC, and gRPC-Web protocols.
 The test suite is meant to exercise various scenarios with a client-server interaction to ensure the results are as expected across platforms.

 Tests are divided into two types: client tests and server tests.
 Those which verify clients are run against a reference server implementation of the [Conformance Service](TODO) using Connect Go.